MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Creating-and-Customizing-Cues.md

 ###  <a name="CreateTable"></a> Create a Table for Cue Data
 The first thing that you must do is to create a table that contains fields that will hold the calculated data to display in the Cues at runtime.

 1. Create a table.

-    If you already have a table for your Cues, then you can just add a new field to the existing table.
+    If you already have a table for your Cues, go to the next step.

 2. Add fields for the Cue data